vemoreno/blog/_posts/2017-03-20-announcing-machine-to-machine-authorization.markdown

 - 2016-08-24-announcing-password-breach-detection
 ---

-Today, we are introducing a new authorization feature for all of our users; [Machine to Machine Authorization](https://auth0.com/docs/api-auth/grant/client-credentials).
+Today, we are introducing a new authorization feature for all of our users: [Machine to Machine Authorization](https://auth0.com/docs/api-auth/grant/client-credentials).
 Read on to find out how it works and how to use it.

 {% include tweet_quote.html quote_text="Introducing a new authorization feature for all Auth0 users: Machine to Machine Authorization!" %}

-A non-interactive application (a CLI, a daemon, or a service running on your backend), can now directly ask Auth0 for an `access_token` by using its client credentials, **Client ID** and **Client Secret** to authenticate.
+A non-interactive application (a CLI, a daemon, or a service running on your backend) can now directly ask Auth0 for an `access_token` by using its client credentials, **Client ID** and **Client Secret*, to authenticate.

 ![Client Credentials Grant](https://cdn.auth0.com/docs/media/articles/api-auth/client-credentials-grant.png)
 _Client Credentials grant_

-Once the `access_token` has been returned, the application can use the `access_token` to call an API and have access to its resource on behalf of itself.
+Once the `access_token` has been returned, the application can use the `access_token` to call an API resource on behalf of itself.

-## How do I make this work?
+## How Do I Make This Work?

 To be able to implement this form of authorization, you have to execute a [Client Credentials grant](https://auth0.com/docs/api-auth/tutorials/client-credentials).